-Using empirical data collected in BiH and relying on literatures in transitional justice and peacebuilding, I present a framework that explains the complex redress adoptions.
-I argue that, in order to understand redress outcomes in BiH, we must analyse how and when victims/survivors leverage and augment their moral authority, mobilization resources and international salience.
-Those who align their victim capital to the priorities and preferences of key decisionmakers (both domestic and international) are more successful with their demands.
+Using empirical data collected in BiH and relying on the literature on transitional justice and peacebuilding, I present a framework that explains the complex redress adoptions.5 I argue that, in order to understand redress outcomes in BiH, we must analyze how and when victims/survivors leverage and augment their moral authority, mobilization resources and international salience.
+Those who align their victim capital to the priorities and preferences of key decision-makers (both domestic and international) are more successful with their demands.
 First, those who leverage their moral authority to be seen as 'deserving' have higher chances of entering policy agendas.
 Second, when they also leverage the salience of their plight with international actors, which are important peace stakeholders, domestic authorities have more incentives to take their demands seriously.
-Third, domestic decisionmakers can hardly ignore demands of groups that effectively mobilize through campaigns or protests.
-At times when local politics is directly answerable to external actors as has been the case in BiH with varied intensity, leveraging salience of victims' demands with peacebuilders may yield best results.
-Conversely, when victims' issues enter political agendas, victims/survivors can adjust their actions and strategies to exert pressure on domestic authorities to shame and propel them into action.
+Third, domestic decision-makers can hardly ignore the demands of groups that effectively mobilize through campaigns or protests.
+When local politics is directly answerable to external actors, as has been the case in BiH with varied intensity, leveraging the salience of victims' demands with peacebuilders may yield positive results.
+Conversely, when victims' issues enter domestic political agendas, victims/survivors can adjust their actions and strategies to exert pressure on local authorities to shame and propel them into action.

 This article makes two main contributions to our understanding of postwar BiH.
-First, by analysing victims/survivors as both social and political actors, it adds the important political aspect to the transitional justice literature on the country, speaking to an impressive body of existing works (Helms 2013; Nettelfield and Wagner 2013; Delpla 2014; Clark 2017; Lai 2020).
+First, by analyzing victims/survivors as both social and political actors, it adds an important political aspect to the transitional justice literature on the country, speaking to and building on an impressive body of existing works (Helms 2013; Nettelfield and Wagner 2013; Delpla 2014; Clark 2017; Lai 2020).
 Second, by providing empirical data on the complex redress field in BiH, it maps out the key state-offered victim-centric provisions in the country outside of courts.
-Moreover, the article also presents a new conceptual framework in order to encourage comparative work on the politics of victims' agency.
+Moreover, the article also presents a new conceptual framework to encourage comparative work on the politics of victims' agency.
 It must be noted that I am unable to discuss the full empirical variation of the victimhood field in BiH.
-However, my aim here is to illustrate my arguments by analysing some of the most prominent victim groups.
+However, my aim here is to illustrate my arguments by analyzing some of the most prominent victim groups.

 In order to do so, I first provide a brief background about the research conducted in BiH and the methodology.
 Second, I reflect on existing conceptualizations of redress and its adoption.
-I show how redress has become prioritized by the most visible organized victim groups after 1995.
-Third, I lay out the proposed framework and introduce its central concept, 'victim capital' with its three constituent parts.
-I then present evidence from the ground about how victims/survivors organize and demand what they consider their right in a protracted postconflict setting before analysing how the studied victim groups went about demanding redress.
-I show that even in a country that has been exposed to high levels of international involvement victims/survivors have shaped both the extent and the content of the adopted redress policies.
-In the final section, I offer some reflections on the dangers of politics of victimhood and the comparative potential of this article.
+I show how redress was prioritized by the most visible organized victim groups after 1995.
+Third, I lay out the proposed framework and introduce its central concept, 'victim capital,' with its three constituent parts.
+I then present evidence from the ground about how victims/survivors organize and demand what they consider their rights in a protracted post-conflict setting before analyzing how the studied victim groups went about demanding redress.
+I show that even in a country that has been exposed to high levels of international involvement, victims/survivors have shaped both the extent and the content of the adopted redress policies.
+In the final section, I offer some reflections on the dangers of the politics of victimhood and the comparative potential of this article.

-On Methodology: Researching War Victims in BiH
+Methodology: Researching War Victims in BiH